 PRESENTER: Lenora Larson

 Join botanist Bret Budach for a walking tour through the gardens to locate and identify dragonflies and butterflies and host and nectar plants.
 Please dress for the weather.

-COST: $15 per person (does not include festival admission)
+COST: $15 per person (includes festival admission)

 PRESENTER: Bret Budach

 LOCATION: Participants will meet in the Grand Hall of the Visitor Center

 Join our horticulture staff member and native butterfly expert, Eric Perrette, for a live release of native butterflies in our Fountain Garden area.